Skip navigation

 Living costs

-The second loan they can apply for is the Maintenance Loan, to help towards living expenses while at university, such as accommodation, food, and course materials.
+They can also apply for a Maintenance Loan, to help towards living expenses while at university, such as accommodation, food, and course materials.

-The amount they’re eligible to borrow depends on several factors, including where they will be living during term time and your household income.
-You’ll need to give them permission to check your household income with HMRC so the student can apply for the maximum amount available.
+The amount they can borrow depends on several factors, including where they will be living during term time and your household income.
+You’ll need to give the Student Loans Company (SLC) permission to check your household income with HMRC so the student can apply for the maximum amount available.

 Extra support

-Maintenance Grants are no longer available for new students, but there is extra support available in certain circumstances:
+Maintenance Grants are no longer available for new students in England, but there is extra support available in certain circumstances:

 • Scholarships, grants, and bursaries – offered on the basis of academic ability, your income, or for other reasons (for example, if your child has a disability).